Soda Stereo: Formation and early years (1982–1984)

-In July 1983 the now-trio made their debut at the Discothèque Airport in the Buenos Aires neighborhood of Belgrano, Buenos Aires.
+In July 1983 the trio made their debut at the Discothèque Airport in the Buenos Aires neighborhood of Belgrano, Buenos Aires.
 The band reminisced on this show:

 Our debut was at a fashion show at the "Disco Airport" (Discothèque), which was close to where we practiced in Buenos Aires.
 Nobody gave us so much as a nod.
 The three of us played on a very deficient sound system.
 But we were happy, even though no one paid attention.
 We really looked like a punk group, we didn't know how to play and the sound was loud, even though it was just that.

-Following that gig, Soda Stereo would gain slow traction throughout the underground rock scene of Buenos Aires, making a name for themselves alongside other emerging bands at the time, such as Sumo, Los Twist, Los Encargados (with Daniel Melero), and other bands.
+Following that gig, Soda Stereo slowly gained traction throughout the underground rock scene of Buenos Aires, making a name for themselves alongside other emerging bands at the time, such as Sumo, Los Twist, Los Encargados (with Daniel Melero), and other bands.
 Soda would take up residency at the traditional and deteriorated Cabaret Marabú club in Maipú 359.
-At these early shows, Soda would play songs like "Héroes de la Serie" (Heroe of the series), "La Vi Parada Alli" (I saw her standing there), and "Vamos a La Playa" (Let's go to the beach), along with other songs that appeared on their second demo.
+At these early shows, Soda would play songs like "Héroes de la Serie" (Heroes of the Series), "La Vi Parada Alli" (I Saw Her Standing There), and "Vamos a La Playa" (Let's Go to the Beach), along with other songs that appeared on their second demo.

-Throughout 1983, the band would become slightly notorious for their sound.
-Beginning at a pub show for a no-show band, Soda would begin a period of constant shows; at their third show, Horacio Martinez, a historic Argentine rock producer and "talent hunter", heard them and would quickly invite them to record for CBS.
+Throughout 1983, the band would become notorious for their sound.
+Beginning at a pub show for a no-show band, Soda performed constantly; at their third show, Horacio Martinez, a historic Argentine rock producer and "talent hunter", heard them and invited them to record for CBS Records.
 This came to fruition in 1984 when Soda signed to the Rodríguez Ares agency.